thesayyn/protoc-gen-ts/README.md

 - Enums as **enums**.
 - Messages within a **namespace** if the proto has a **package** directive.
 - **fromObject** and **toObject** methods to work with json data.
-- Support gRPC Node and gRPC Web [#102](https://github.com/thesayyn/protoc-gen-ts/pull/102)
+- Supports gRPC Node and gRPC Web [#102](https://github.com/thesayyn/protoc-gen-ts/pull/102)
 - You get what you define in proto files.
 No such prefixes as "getField" or "getFieldList".

 *If you have repeated field named `users`, then you will get a `getter` named `users` not `getUsersList`